microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

 - f03-geography-politics
 - f04-activity-preferences

+Rename your `document-intelligence-dictionary.json.example` to `document-intelligence-dictionary.json`.

-When creating your model identifiers please ensure that you use these names as the model ids.
-If you use a different value for each document type, please update your **document-intelligence-dictionary.json** configuration file for your application accordingly.
+When creating your extraction models in document intelligence studio after labelling, please ensure that you use the names in the JSON as the model ids.
+Changing the variables file for document intelligence (`document-intelligence-dictionary.json`) should not be necessary but if you name your extraction models differently than what is specified in the JSON you should update the corresponding variables accordingly.
 Ensure that the **classifier_document_type** in your dictionary configuration matches what you have in your Document Intelligence Studio.

 ## Create a Custom Neural Extraction Model in the Document Intelligence Studio